How is rhabdomyosarcoma diagnosed?

-A bone scan can help show if a cancer has spread to the bones, and is often part of the workup for children with RMS.
+A bone scan can help show if a cancer has spread to the bones, and is often part of the workup for anyone with RMS.
 This test is useful because it provides a picture of the entire skeleton at once.

 Areas of active bone changes attract the radioactivity and show up as “hot spots” on the scan.
-These areas may suggest cancer in an area, but other bone diseases can also cause the same pattern, so other imaging tests such as plain x-rays or MRI scans, or even a bone biopsy might be needed.
+These areas may suggest cancer in an area, but other bone diseases can also cause the same pattern, so other tests such as plain x-rays or MRI scans, or even a bone biopsy might be needed.

 Positron emission tomography (PET) scan

 After about an hour, your child will lie on a table in the PET scanner for about 30 minutes while a special camera creates a picture of areas of radioactivity in the body.
-The picture is not finely detailed like a CT or MRI scan, but it provides helpful information about the whole body.
+The picture is not detailed like a CT or MRI scan, but it provides helpful information about the whole body.

-PET scans are not used routinely to help diagnose RMS, but they can sometimes be very helpful in finding out if suspicious areas seen on other imaging tests (such as bone scans or CT scans) are tumors.
+PET scans are not used routinely to help diagnose RMS, but they can sometimes be helpful in finding out if suspicious areas seen on other imaging tests (such as bone scans or CT scans) are tumors.
 PET scans can also be repeated during treatment to monitor the cancer over time.

-Some newer machines can do a PET and CT scan at the same time (PET/CT scan).
+Some machines can do a PET and CT scan at the same time (PET/CT scan).
 This lets the doctor compare areas of higher radioactivity on the PET scan with the more detailed appearance of that area on the CT scan.

 Ultrasound uses sound waves and their echoes to make a picture of internal organs or tumors.
 For this test, a small, microphone-like instrument called a transducer is moved around on the skin (which is first lubricated with gel).
 It gives off sound waves and picks up the echoes as they bounce off the organs.
-The echoes are converted by a computer into an image that is displayed on a computer screen.
+The echoes are converted by a computer into an image on a screen.

 Ultrasound can be used to see if tumors in the pelvis (such as prostate or bladder tumors) are growing or shrinking over time.
 (This test can’t be used to look at tumors in the chest because the ribs block the sound waves.)

 This is an easy test to have, and it uses no radiation.
-Your child simply lies on a table, and a technician moves the transducer over the part of the body being looked at.
+Your child simply lies on a table, and a doctor or technician moves the transducer over the part of the body being looked at.

-The results of imaging tests may strongly suggest that someone has RMS, but a biopsy (removing some of the tumor for viewing under a microscope and other lab testing) is the only way to be certain.
+The results of imaging tests might strongly suggest that someone has RMS, but a biopsy (removing some of the tumor for viewing under a microscope and other lab testing) is the only way to be certain.
 Usually several different kinds of lab tests are done on the biopsy sample to sort out what kind of tumor it is.

-If for some reason a surgical biopsy cannot be done, a less invasive biopsy using a thin, hollow needle may be done.
+If for some reason a surgical biopsy can’t be done, a less invasive biopsy using a thin, hollow needle may be done.
 There are 2 kinds of needle biopsies, each of which has pros and cons.